NickRuiz/power-asr/README.md

 Aligned words         =         15   (12)
 ```

-There are currently a few imperfections due to not using a proper grapheme to phoneme transducer like in Festival.
-If you see any alignment issues, please open up an Issue.
+There are currently a few imperfections due to not using a proper grapheme to phoneme (g2p) transducer like in Festival.
+If you see any significant alignment issues, please open up an Issue.

 ## Next steps
 * Reintroduce Substitution Spans (SS) to make the error reporting percentages more "accurate"